-Basic SSH (PuTTY) commands help you to navigate and work efficiently with the files in Linux terminal.
-In this guide, We’d handpicked a list of basic PuTTY commands, their options, and usage.
+Basic (PuTTY) SSH commands help you navigate and work efficiently with the files in the Linux terminal.
+You can download PuTTY to connect with the Linux server.
+We’d handpicked a list of basic PuTTY commands, their options, and their usage in this guide.

 Type "cd /location"

 It helps you to navigate.